aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 domestic: trunk facilities consist of open-wire lines, coaxial cable, and microwave radio relay

-international: country code - 216; 5 submarine cables; satellite earth stations - 1 Intelsat (Atlantic Ocean) and 1 Arabsat; coaxial cable and microwave radio relay to Algeria and Libya; participant in Medarabtel; two international gateway digital switches
+international: country code - 216; 5 submarine cables; satellite earth stations - 1 Intelsat (Atlantic Ocean) and 1 Arabsat; coaxial cable and microwave radio relay to Algeria and Libya; participant in Medarabtel; 2 international gateway digital switches

 Radio broadcast stations: